xandercahutay1994/LigPhilExam/readme.md

 </p>
 <p> You can click the images either in index or archive pages and it will navigate you to the single page.
 Single page shows the specific article you click and it shows the title and content details.
 Here is an example  http://ligphilexamherokuapp.herokuapp.com/public/index.php/single/12 </p>

+<p> To navigate back to index page simply click the BLOG LOGO. </p>

+<p> If you want to post or save new article, just go to http://ligphilexamherokuapp.herokuapp.com/public/index.php/adminPosts.
+Just take note that you have to fill in all input fields for it to be successfully posted.
+When you see "ERROR" above the submit button it means that you forgot to fill all inputs(including image).
+If successfully save, there is an "ARTICLE POSTED" word above the submit button that clarifies the successful transaction. </p>

+<p> In "adminPost" you will see a "BACK" button, try to clicked it and you will be redirected to "adminList" http://ligphilexamherokuapp.herokuapp.com/public/index.php/adminLists .
+AdminLists page displays all articles that has been posted without an image and limit per page, it basically shows all the data posted in database sorted by date. </p>